Customized View of the Compliance Scorecard

-- Send Now - Sends an immediate email
+- Send Now - send an immediate email

-- Edit - Allows customers to change the Name of the email subscription, the email addresses it's being sent to, the Subject line, and the cadence (daily/weekly)
+- Edit - change the Name of the email subscription, the email addresses it's being sent to, the Subject line, and the cadence (daily/weekly)

-Selecting Schedule displays the pop up shown below.
+1.'Schedule' - displays the dialog shown below.
 Completing the information here creates the export configuration, and shows what time (UTC) this export will be run.
 Here, you will:

-- Give the current view of the scorecard
+- Name the current view of the scorecard

 - Name the actual storage container where this upload will be sent.
 If you start typing either an AWS or GCP storage container that is already connected to DivvyCloud, a drop down will appear with the storage container name, account, and region.

-When creating an export configuration, you can create multiple configs within a group.
+When creating an export configuration, you can create multiple configurations within a group.
 For example, you can export ISO 27001, GDPR, and a custom pack all to the same group.
+To create a group, begin typing the group name on the 'Export Group Name' line.
+(If the group already exists, the name will appear on a drop-down list, once you begin typing; you can then select the group name.)
 Once you've created the export group, you can reuse it anytime you are creating exports.

-Exports appear in a card format with some information about each Export, e.g., the number of export configurations, the cloud account to which it is exporting, the last run time, whether the export is pending its first run, and whether the export is enabled or disabled.
+- 'Manage Exports' - opens a new page that allows you to manage existing exports.
+Exports appear in a card format displaying the number of export configurations associated with this export, the cloud account to which it is exporting, the last run time (or whether the export is pending its first run), and whether the export is enabled or disabled.

-- Subscribe - Similar to the email subscription shown above, this option allows customers to subscribe to weekly or daily emails containing an export of this information.
+- Subscribe - similar to the email subscription (above), allows you to subscribe to weekly or daily emails containing an export of this information

-- Validate - Validates the configuration of this storage container to receive the export from DivvyCloud, and enables the daily export.
+- Validate - validates the configuration of this storage container to receive the export from DivvyCloud; enables the daily export

-- Edit - Allows customers to change the name of the export, the storage container it's being sent to, and the list of associated export configurations (you can have multiple exports in one group).
+- Edit - allows you to change the name of the export, the storage container it's being sent to, and the list of associated export configurations (you can have multiple exports in one group)